robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Oh, sorry ma'am."

 The voice behind her was loud and male and clearly not Australian.
-She directed a brief smile—one that lacked sincerity—at him, then turned back to the front, her shoulders easing noticeably as the door of the aeroplane finally swung open.
+She directed a brief smile — one that lacked sincerity — at him, then turned back to the front, her shoulders easing noticeably as the door of the aeroplane finally swung open.
 I could see her lips tighten as the voice's owner crowded in behind her.
-His aftershave—the sort that would have survived a foot race—seemed to invade the aircraft, lingering long after the man had left.
+His aftershave — the sort that would have survived a foot race — seemed to invade the aircraft, lingering long after the man had left.

 I glanced back.
 The aisle was empty, so I carefully rose out of my seat.